tumblr/colossus/docs/quickstart.md

 let the system do all the Worker management.
 Likewise, on its own, an IOSystem does nothing and its workers sit idle.

-Because an `IOSystem` is really just a set of Akka actors, in this context the `IOSystem` will create its own Akka `ActorSystem`, but it can also use an existing `ActorSystem`.
+Because an `IOSystem` is really just a set of Akka actors, it requires an `ActorSystem` to start.

 {% highlight scala %}